Understanding and Decreasing Lymphedema Risk

 - Keep your skin clean and moisturized.

-- Wash your hands regularly/ use hand sanitizer.
+- Wash your hands regularly/use hand sanitizer.

-- For arms and hands at risk: wear gloves when you wash dishes, gardening, or when you use harsh chemicals for cleaning.
+- For arms and hands at risk: wear gloves when you wash dishes, while gardening, or when you use harsh chemicals for cleaning.

 - For legs and feet at risk, wear shoes and socks at all times to prevent injury.